In this article, you will learn everything you need to know about the Next-Gen Antivirus & MDM module.

 Next-Gen Antivirus - turns ON/OFF the Next-Gen Antivirus module;

-AutoScan USB Ports - turn on/off the automatic scan of any USB Removable Device (like flash drives, storage devices, HDDs) that is plugged in a computer.
+AutoScan USB Ports - turn on/off the automatic scan of any USB Removable Device (like flash drives, storage devices, HDDs) that is plugged into a computer.
 On Enterprise users, the option will automatically launch a popup with the Scan Window that runs;

 USB Silent Mode Scan - do not display a Scan window on the end-user computer.
 This option works only for USB Removable Devices (it does not work with other plug-and-play devices like headphones, cameras, mouses, or keyboards).
 This feature can be turned on only if AutoScan USB Ports is turned on.
 The endpoints will be scanned in real-time to catch both known and unknown threats.
 This feature will scan all actions performed on any file, such as read, write or execute so that malicious activities can be detected immediately;